elieserleao/allthatinfo/README.md

-# alltheinfo
+# allthatinfo
-All the Info Pebble Watchface.
+All That Info Pebble Watchface.